Getting Started#

 // Invoke the `increment` method on each actor.

-// This will send an actor task to each remote actor.
+// This sends an actor task to each remote actor.

 for (ActorHandle<Counter> counter : counters) {